cloudmesh/client/_sources/commands/command_templates.txt

 and it will print you in RST format a list of all commands available to you for your cmd3 shell.
-This naturally you could put into a sphinx documentation to create a nice user manual for your users.
+This naturally you could put into a sphinx documentation to create a nice user manual for your users automatically.
+IN fact we use this feature to create our manual pages.

+The manual page of the `man` command can be found at:
+`register <../man/man.html#man>`__

 Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^